 “I created the bag security program so that people could be able to get the thing they wanted,” Clemens tells TIME of his response to bots programmed to buy up the brand’s inventory as soon as it was restocked.
 “We just really wanted to know, like, if we actually just gave people the chance to get this bag, how many bags would we sell in one day?”
 Clemens admits the program was very experimental, but he didn’t want getting one of his bags to be stressful.

 Telfar, the “Black-owned, non-gendered fashion project” established in 2004 in New York, has been putting on experiential shows since designer, Telfar Clemens, launched the brand at 20.
 Since then, Clemens has proven himself to be someone who can straddle art, fashion, and business with grace and apparent ease.
 He introduced his now iconic shopping bags in 2014 but they have recently taken off as a fashion symbol.
 In New York, they are called the ‘Bushwick Birkin.’
 Alexandra Ocasio-Cortez wore her burgundy medium size tote to the Capitol over the summer.
-Last year, Oprah named the bag as one of her favorite things on Amazon.
+Last year, Oprah named the bag as one of her favourite things on Amazon.

 “My love for just seeing things, you know, kind-of on a mass level, it means that you kind of changed or shaped something in some kind of way but I think it’s more special when it’s accessible,” Clemens shared in a video accompanying his TIME write-up.
 “It can still be IT and everybody can have it.
 I think a lot of things that are being praised are just like, you know, like my personality and the personality of the brand, you know?
 They’re based on my actual belief system, like a business strategy.
 I should continue to trust my instincts and listen to my voice of how I perceive the world and how that affects my work.”